Application Control 101: Definition, Features, Benefits, and Best Practices

 Application control is part and parcel of the larger cybersecurity landscape of access control, as outlined by the National Institute of Standards and Technology (NIST).
 But what does the term mean?
 And, more importantly, why should companies be interested in the concept?

 In this article, I will discuss the definition of application control, as well as how it works and what its features and benefits are.
-So, if you want to know more about these topics, and especially how they tie into the larger topic of privileged access management, then keep on reading.
+So, if you want to know more about these topics, and especially how they tie into the larger topic of privileged access management and how can Heimdal™ help you with this, then keep on reading.

-The term application control refers to an information security practice that consists of restricting the execution of unauthorized applications by adopting whitelisting and blacklisting strategies.
+Application control is an information security practice that consists of restricting the execution of unauthorized applications by adopting whitelisting and blacklisting strategies.
 The technology behind it helps recognize and allow only non-malicious files to enter an enterprise network and its endpoints.
 Its purpose is to secure the data that is utilized by or transmitted between applications in a system.

 How Application Control Works